rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Session creation is restricted to Host mode for administrative control
 - The application has a well-structured component system with reusable components like MovieList and MovieCard
 - Debug tools are implemented as a collapsible panel component and restricted to Host mode for safety
+- The application uses a mode-based architecture to control which features are available to hosts vs. voters

 ## Technical Implementation Details